islandoftex/texprinter/README.md

 Should you be one of the Java 11 users please note that you will be required to invoke the JAR file with additional arguments as done in our build file.
 We strongly recommend to use the stable Java 8 build for now.
 Hence, we do not provide the (expert) guide for executing TeXPrinter on Java 11.

+TeXPrinter does not need to be installed.
+Simply [download the JAR file](https://gitlab.com/islandoftex/texprinter/tags) and execute it.

 ## License